 Note: The techniques shown in this course will work with any version of Revit, but due to backwards compatibility issues, the exercise files for this course will only work with Revit 2014.
 Unfortunately, we cannot downsave the files.
 Please see a Revit 2013 course for usable files.

-(MUSIC).
-Hi I'm Paul F Aubin and welcome to Up and Running with Revit.
-If you're involved with the design and construction of buildings, you've probably heard about Autodesk's Revit Software Package.
-In this course, we'll look at some high-level skills you'll need to get up and running with Revit quickly.
+- [Voiceover] Hi, I'm Paul F. Aubin and welcome to Up and Running with Revit.
+If you're involved with the design and construction of buildings, you've probably heard about Auto Desk's Revit software package.
+In this course, we'll look at some high level skills you'll need to get Up and Running with Revit quickly.
 I've designed this course to work equally well with the full version of Revit, as well as Revit LT.
 So you can follow along with either version.
 I'll start by showing you how to open an existing project and find your way around using the project browser.
 This is like a table of contents for your project.
 Next, I'll show you how to create a new project file and begin creating your building model.